kendog/coalman/README.md

 ![Coalman](https://github.com/kendog/coalman/blob/master/static/images/logo-medium.png)
 =========

-A document management, packaging and distribution service for your organization written in Python and Flask.
+A document management, packaging and distribution app for your organization written in Python/Flask.

 * Manage and categorize your documents with a customizable tagging system.
 * Package and distribute groups of documents to end-users -or- send them to the self-service portal.